 Description: An introduction to the technology and terminology of Local Area Networks (LANs) will be presented.
 The topologies, transmission media, network interfaces, and the access methods will be examined.
 Shared resources and interconnecting of LANs will be explored.
 Lectures, interactive learning and demonstrations will be employed.
 Laboratory exercises will be required.
 Laboratory fee applies.

 TCT 254 - Telecommunications IV

 Prerequisites: TCT 144.

 Description: A survey of current and emerging technologies in telecommunications will be presented.
 Lectures, interactive learning, demonstrations, and site visits will be employed.
 Laboratory exercises will be required.
 Laboratory fee applies.
-SUNY GEN ED-n/a; NCC GEN ED-n/a

 Theatre